How to Inject Fun Into Your Daily Language Learning Routine

 To keep ourselves alert, refreshed, and interested in the language we are trying to learn, we need to break up our learning schedules with small periods of fun and relaxation.

-If you make an effort to keep those fun periods connected to the language and culture we are learning about, then you will be excited and motivated to do more learning, creating a feedback loop that ultimately helps drive you towards language learning success.
+If you make an effort to keep those fun periods connected to the language and culture you are learning about, then you will be excited and motivated to do more learning, creating a feedback loop that ultimately helps drive you towards language learning success.

 Try it out for yourself, and let me know how it went in the comments!